NOTICE OF ADOPTION

-Each applicant for a license under this title shall include an agreement by the applicant that the applicant’s premises, of the purposes of search and seizure laws of the county ordinances where the license is issued, are considered public premises.
+Each application for a license under this title shall include an agreement by the applicant that the applicant's premises, for the purposes of search and seizure laws of the county ordinances where the license is issued, are considered public premises.
 In addition, the agreement shall state:

-- The premises and all building open to the public shall be open to law enforcement and county officers, for inspection;
+(1) The premises and all buildings open to the public shall be open to law enforcement and county officers, for inspection;

 Hearing required before issuance of license.

 No license for a medical cannabis establishment license may be issued to an applicant until a public hearing has been held.